ms-iot/content/en-US/win10/samples/I2CPortExpander.md

 ![I2C Port Expander Image]({{site.baseurl}}/images/I2CPortExpander/PortExpanderProjectPicture_480.png)

-In this sample, we'll connect an I2C port expander to your Raspberry Pi 2 and create a simple app that uses the port expander to read the status of a tactile switch and control an LED.
+In this sample, we'll connect an I2C port expander to your Raspberry Pi 2 or 3 and create a simple app that uses the port expander to read the status of a tactile switch and control an LED.
 No background knowledge of I2C or port expanders is needed.
 If you want to know more about I2C, SparkFun provides a great [tutorial on I2C](https://learn.sparkfun.com/tutorials/i2c){:target="_blank"}.

 This is a headed sample, so please ensure that your device is in headed